-- Bamlanivimab and etesevimab administered together has not been approved, but has been authorized for emergency use by the FDA.
+- Bamlanivimab and etesevimab together have not been approved, but have been authorized for emergency use by the FDA.

 Bamlanivimab and etesevimab are not authorized for use in patients: